 Diet and lifestyle

 Diet and lifestyle are very important to your general health and rehabilitation.
-A plant-based diet or, better yet, a strict vegan diet will benefit you greatly, keeping inflammation to an absolute minimum and giving your body the best nutrients out there.
-With a plant-based diet, you’ll reduce all-cause mortality and you’ll feel better all-around with tangible improvements.
-Furthermore, on top of your plant-based or vegan diet, you’ll also need a proper sleep pattern and adequate hydration alongside a drastic reduction of harmful vices such as smoking, drinking, coffee etc. It’s advised you monitor your micro and macro nutrient ratio, especially when transitioning to veganism.
+A plant-based diet or a strict vegan diet will benefit you greatly, keeping inflammation to an absolute minimum and giving your body the best possible nutrients for recovery and prevention.
+With a plant-based diet, you’ll reduce all-cause mortality and feel better all-around with tangible improvements.
+Furthermore, on top of your plant-based or vegan diet, you’ll also need a proper sleep pattern and adequate hydration alongside a drastic reduction of harmful vices such as smoking, drinking, and coffee.
+It is advised that you monitor your micro and macro nutrient ratio, especially when transitioning to veganism.
 Make sure you’re meeting your needs in terms of Calcium, B12, and Vitamin D since it can be difficult for vegan diets to have adequate levels of these nutrients.
 In the event that you do not wish to adopt a vegan diet, incorporating lean meats such as fish, grilled chicken, or turkey can have positive health benefits as well.
 Here are some potential sources of necessary nutrients that can promote positive health benefits.

 - Whole grains such as rice, buckwheat, barley, bread, whole wheat pasta etc.

 - Vegetables such as sweet potatoes, winter squash, whole corn etc.

 - Non-Dairy Milk such as almond, soy, or rice milk